carbynestack/carbynestack.github.io/docs/community/events/csc24/index.md

         <p>Dr. Ajith Suresh is a Senior MPC Researcher at the Technology Innovation Institute (TII) in Abu Dhabi, affiliated with the
         Cryptography Research Center.
 Prior to joining TII, he completed 1.5 years of post-doctoral research at the Cryptography and Privacy Engineering (ENCRYPTO) group at the Technical University of Darmstadt, under the supervision of Prof. Thomas
         Schneider.
-He hold a PhD from the Indian Institute of Science Bangalore.
+He holds a PhD from the Indian Institute of Science Bangalore.
 His research focuses on the design and development of applied Multi-Party Computation (MPC) protocols, with additional interests in privacy-preserving machine learning and federated learning.</p>
     </div>

 ???+ abstract "Abstract"